AmbroseT/temp/PA2_template.md

 ##  (Other)                                       :588295
 ```

-We can take the above summary of the variables in the data set and cross reference the information about the data set in the National Weather Service PDF file [here](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf).
+We can take the above summary of the variables in the data set and cross reference the information about the variables in the National Weather Service PDF file [here](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf).

-## Section III: Results
+Now that we understand the meaning behind the variables in the data set, we will move forward to answer some questions.

 ### Answering the Questions

 Your data analysis must address the following questions:

-- Across the United States, which types of events (as indicated in the EVTYPE variable)
- are most harmful with respect to population health?
+#### Q1.
+Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

- -- data contains 'fatalities' and 'injuries' with regards to population health
+**A1.** data contains 'fatalities' and 'injuries' with regards to population health

-- Across the United States, which types of events have the greatest economic consequences?
+#### Q2.
+Across the United States, which types of events have the greatest economic consequences?

- -- variables related to economy: propdmg, propdmgexp, cropdmg, cropdmgexp
+**A2.** variables related to economy: propdmg, propdmgexp, cropdmg, cropdmgexp

+## Section III: Results

+There should be a section titled Results in which your results are presented.

 ### Conclusion

 Consider writing your report as if it were to be read by a government or municipal manager